PoliTok-DE: A Multimodal Dataset of Political TikToks and Deletions From Germany: Ethical Considerations and Access

 \section{Ethical Considerations and Access}

 With our data release, we seek to balance two goals: advancing computational social science research and protecting the rights and privacy of TikTok users.
-To avoid legal, copyright, and terms-of-service violations, we do not publish the raw content - e.g. videos - directly.
-Instead, we release post identifiers and provide code that allows researchers to recollect the data from the platform.
+To avoid legal, copyright, and terms-of-service violations, we do not publish the raw content, such as videos, directly.
+Instead, we release post identifiers and provide code that allows researchers to recollect the data from the platform (hydration code).
 This approach supports reproducibility and broad access while reducing the risks of improper distribution.

 We acknowledge that trade-offs remain.
 Obtaining explicit consent from tens of thousands of TikTok users is infeasible, but our strategy still preserves a high degree of user privacy by avoiding direct redistribution of their content.
-Similarly, the deleted content is not made publicly available, but can be requested for research purposes through strict conditions, ensuring that sensitive material is properly used.
+The post IDs are available through the Hugging Face website without review, but no media content is publicly released for any post.
+Academic researchers can request access to the full stored media and metadata, and the authors will evaluate each request before granting access.
 These safeguards do not fully resolve all concerns, but they significantly reduce risks while maintaining the integrity of the research process.
 Despite the limitations, we believe our strategy strikes a positive overall balance, responsibly enabling impactful research, respecting platform policies, and minimizing potential harm to TikTok users.